Mahek2710/Mahek2710/README.md

 - 🌱 Currently learning **DSA** and **Backend Development**
 - 👯 Open to collaborate on **MERN Stack Projects**
 - 📫 Reach me at **mahek.hingorani@gmail.com**
-- ⚡ Fun Fact: *I survive on cold coffee and sarcasm ☕😎*
+- ⚡ Fun Fact: I survive on cold coffee and sarcasm

 ---